alice1017/commit-label/README.md

 3) IMPLEMENTED - Use when added the new feature.
 4) ENHANCED - Use when implemented feature enhanced.
 5) TESTED - Use when wrote the unit test.
-6) ELEASED - Use when released to the product.
+6) RELEASED - Use when released to the product.
 7) DO NOT PUT A LABEL
 > 1
 [master (root-commit) 311f3b4] WROTE: README.md